 2. Prep salad ingredients.
 Boil egg, cook and chop chicken, thaw corn, cut veggies.
 Etc.

 3. Build your salad.
 Mix the spinach and romaine lettuce in a bowl.
-Arrange the hard-boiled egg, corn, bacon bits, feta cheese, tomatoes, avocado and chicken on top of the salad.
+Arrange the hard-boiled egg, corn, bacon bits, feta cheese, tomatoes, avocado, and chicken on top of the salad.

-4. Drizzle the Chimichurri vinegarette on top of the salad.
+4. Drizzle the Chimichurri vinegarette on top of the mixture.
 You can eat the salad right away, or you can leave in the fridge until later.
 The salad will taste delicious after it has been marinating in these flavors all day!

 I love this new Chimichurri salad dressing.
 Most Chimichurri sauces don’t have as much red wine vinegar as I put in mine.
-I really wanted to turn my newfound favorite sauce into a legitimate salad dressing.
+I wanted to turn my newfound favorite sauce into a legitimate salad dressing.